miklevin/MikeLev.in/index.md

 Hello big jellyfish.
 It's just a matter of time before you lift up off the ground and... and... and what?
 Well, like good little John Luck's, we humanity have to help Q decide.
 Come on fellow Sci-Fi buffs of optimistic bent, where are you?
 Am I alone in this?
 Sighhh.
-Okay, don by Hamilton hat.
+Okay, pick up my Hamilton pen.
+Everyone's going to be writing less while AI writes more.
+Aunt Em!
+Aunt Em!
+No, I'm not Aunty Em.
+I'm Aunty Pattern!

 After quarantine in the Poconos, I went back to New York.
-I have my YAMLchop high bandwidth blogging system all ready and primed.
-It's now time... it's no time... running out of time... papers... papers... papers...
+I have my YAMLchop high bandwidth blogging system all ready and primed, and oh can I write!
+It's now time... it's now time...
+I'm running out of time...
+Why don't I write like I'm running out of time?

 > Why do you write like it's going out of style?
 > Write day and night like it's going out of style?